HU-SD-S3/s3-kennisbank/lit-web-components/project-setup.md

 - [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) - This extension will format your code according to the Prettier rules.
 Once installed, you can format your code by right-clicking in the editor and selecting "Format Document" or by using the shortcut `Shift`+`Alt`+`F`.
 You might get a popup asking you which formatter to use.
 Choose Prettier.
 - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) - Once installed, you can see the errors and warnings in your IDE.
 But be aware that after te installation you might need to reload the window or restart VSC to see the errors and warnings.
 - [vscode-icons](https://marketplace.visualstudio.com/items?itemName=vscode-icons-team.vscode-icons) - This extension will show icons for different file types in the file explorer.
 This can help you to quickly see what type of file you are looking at.
+- [lit-plugin](https://marketplace.visualstudio.com/items?itemName=runem.lit-plugin) - This extension provides intellisense for Lit.
+It will help you with autocompletion, show you errors in your Lit code, and will also format and highlight your Lit code, making html and css code within lit more readable.

 ---
 ## Sources: